Apache Iceberg, Catalog Management, REST Catalog, Apache Polaris, AWS Glue, Project Nessie, Data Governance

 Configuration Example

-# Spark Configuration for Glue Catalog
+# Spark 3.5+ Configuration for AWS Glue Catalog

 spark = SparkSession.builder \